-Azera also gets Hyundai's Active ECO system that reins in throttle response and alters the transmission's shift points to eke out more miles per gallon.
+Hyundai's Active ECO system reins in throttle response and alters the transmission's shift points to eke out more miles per gallon.
 Under the right conditions, Hyundai's engineers say this system can boost fuel efficiency by more than 5 percent.
-Fuel economy is an EPA-estimated 20/29 mpg City/Highway.

 The second-generation Azera's styling presents a less flamboyant iteration of the Fluidic Sculpture motif that debuted on the 2010 Sonata.
 Where the Sonata's arrays of flowing curved lines flowed strongly and consistently from grille to trunk, the Azera presents, shall we say, an interesting blend of subdued echoes of the marque's motif, with a stately front view, a sporty side view and a classy rear view.
 The lineage is indisputable, but the Azera's visions are unique.
 Not all car makers can carry this off, but Hyundai manages to do so with panache.

 Interior treatment, materials and finishing are top end.
 It's everything that's needed, with nothing that isn't, and all where it should be.
 Controls are well marked and easy to operate.
-Instruments communicate needed information as does the 7-inch, touchscreen navigation system with rearview camera display.
-The interior is roomy, too, and ahead of the competitors in a number of measurements, not the least being all-important front seat head room and leg room.
+Instruments communicate needed information, as does the available 8-inch touchscreen navigation system with rearview camera display.
+The interior is roomy, too, ahead of competitors in a number of measurements, not the least being all-important front seat headroom and legroom.